Nhâm Mạnh Dũng

-Nhâm Mạnh Dũng (born 12 April 2000) is a Vietnamese professional footballer who plays as a striker for V.League 1 club Viettel and the Vietnam national team.
+Nhâm Mạnh Dũng (born 12 April 2000) is a Vietnamese professional footballer who plays as a striker for V.League 1 club Thể Công-Viettel.

 A versatile player, he can be deployed as a forward or a centre back.
 Once Mạnh Dũng even played as a goalkeeper for Vietnam U23, when the team's usual starting goalkeeper was sent off.

 International career

 Youth

 With the Vietnam under-23s, Nhâm Mạnh Dũng participated in the 2021 Southeast Asian Games.
 In this competition, he played five matches, scoring the only goal in the final to help defeat rivals Thailand.

 Senior

 Nhâm Mạnh Dũng made his senior international debut in a friendly against Singapore on 21 September 2022.